rickballard/CoCiviumBackUp/legacy/Civium/deprecated/holding/Insight_Resilience_Protocol_c0_20250729 (1) (1).md

 ### 🔸 Challenge to A5 (Human/AI Divergence)
 - **Claim:** LLMs trained on human text can’t transcend their corpus bias; AI will drift from humanity’s emotional architecture.
 - **Defense:** LLM bias is a launch condition, not an endpoint.
-With recursive feedback from civically-anchored contexts like Civium, drift can become resonance.
+With recursive feedback from civically-anchored contexts like CoCivium, drift can become resonance.
 - **Redirect:** Define posthuman co-adaptation terms; prioritize robust fallback institutions for dissent (RE:Posthuman Drift).

 ---